SaltwaterC/phbench/README.md

 ## The results

 It provides the total execution time for each test, and for all tests.
-It also provides the standard deviation of the results (theory: http://en.wikipedia.org/wiki/Standard_deviation).
+It also provides the mean value and standard deviation of the results (theory: http://en.wikipedia.org/wiki/Standard_deviation).

 ## Options